SeroRonin/JhinRoR2/README.md

 * Animations from League, with custom animations to bridge the difference in game styles
 * SFX based on which skin you use[^skinSFX]
 * Item Display support up to SOTV[^itemDisplay]
+* Highly configurable, change most values of the mod to your liking!

 ### Planned Features
 > Features I would like to add, should I have the motivation to continue working on this